rs/rest-layer/README.md

 {$or: [{quantity: {$gt: 100}}, {price: {$lt: 9.95}}]}
 ```

-Match on sub-fields is performed throught field path separated by dots.
-This example shows an exact match on the subfields `country` and `city` of the `address` sub-document:
+Match on sub-fields is performed through field path separated by dots.
+This example shows an exact match on the sub-fields `country` and `city` of the `address` sub-document:

 ```js
 {address.country: "France", address.city: "Paris"}